Machine Creation for vSphere

 Before you start

-The first time you create an Image Template for publishing layered images to a location in your environment, you will create a Connector Configuration for that location.
+The first time you create an Image Template for publishing layered images to a location in your environment, you create a Connector Configuration for that location.

 Required information for this Connector Configuration